Department of Family Medicine

-A. All over Charleston.
-Residents live in Mount Pleasant, West Ashley, James Island, North Charleston, downtown, or at one of the beaches.
+A. Residents live all over Charleston - Mount Pleasant, West Ashley, James Island, North Charleston, or downtown.
 There are a number of great neighborhoods in all areas of the town, and if you have kids, good schools are not hard to find.
 Traffic is not too bad commuting to work; for most of us, the commute is against traffic.
 Depending on what area of town that you live in, the commute ranges from a couple of minutes to no more than 20 minutes.
-Click here for specific information on where most residents live.

 Q. Do any residents buy homes?

 A. Currently about half of the residents in the program own homes, and the other half rent.
-Many of the local banks give great deals on mortgages to residents -no money down and low interest rates.
+Many of the local banks give great deals on mortgages to residents (with no money down and low interest rates).